 - 1/4 teaspoon black pepper (or to taste)

 - 1 quart vegetable oil (for frying; or more as needed)

-Make the filling by placing 2 tablespoons olive oil in a skillet, and saute half of the chopped onions, the minced garlic, the cinnamon, and the nutmeg.
+- Make the filling by placing 2 tablespoons olive oil in a skillet, and sauté half of the chopped onions, all of the minced garlic, all of the cinnamon, and all of the nutmeg.